Bella Lewitzky: Career

 In 1946, Lewitzky was a co-founder of a unique organization in Los Angeles, the Dance Theater.
 The Dance Theater was one of the few institutions in the United States to house both a dance school and theater under the same roof, and was known for its progressive politics and insistence on racial integration.
 Lewitzky parted ways with Horton and the Dance Theater in 1950, after disagreements with Horton over technique and administration.
 In parting with Horton, Lewitzky had codified her own technique.

 Lewitzky appeared as a specialty dancer in the 1943 Technicolor adventure film White Savage, and she choreographed the films Bagdad (1949) (with Lester Horton), Tripoli (1950), and Prehistoric Women (1950).

 Lewitzky was summoned to appear before the House Un-American Activities Committee in 1951, accused of being a Communist.
-She refused to answer many of the committee's questions on constitutional grounds, as advised by her lawyers.
-Following the hearing, Lewitzky famously told the news media "I am a dancer, not a singer," poetically refusing to "sing" names to the committee.
+She refused on constitutional grounds to answer many of the committee's questions, as advised by her lawyers.
+Following the hearing, Lewitzky told the news media "I am a dancer, not a singer," poetically refusing to "sing" names to the committee.
 For this action, Lewitzky was blacklisted, preventing her from securing roles on the stage or screen.
 Her studio was relatively unaffected, despite the presence of numerous threatening letters and phone calls.

 In 1955, Lewitzky gave birth to her only child, her daughter Nora.
 The same year, she moved her rehearsals to Idyllwild, California, in the San Jacinto Mountains outside of Los Angeles.
-In 1956, Lewitzky became the founding chair of the dance department at the Idyllwild School of Music and the Arts, continuing her affiliation until 1972.
+In 1956, she became the founding chair of the dance department at the Idyllwild School of Music and the Arts, continuing her affiliation until 1972.
 Her daughter, Nora, joined the dance faculty in 2003 and continues teaching Lewitzky technique.
 The Idyllwild Arts Academy is one of the few dance programs in the United States that offers Lewitzky Technique as part of their curriculum.